streamingfast/substreams/docs/developer-guide/creating-protobuf-schemas.md

 Each field in a Protocol Buffer message are optional by default.
 Each field in a Protocol Buffer message needs a default value, this indicates that the field has not been populated with any data.

-For each field that are reference to other Protocol Buffer message types, Prost generates Rust code that uses the `Option` enum .
+For each field that are reference to other Protocol Buffer message types, Prost generates Rust code that uses the `Option` enum.
 The `Option` enum is used to represent the absence of a value in Rust.
 It allows developers to distinguish between a field that has a value and a field that has not been set.
 The standard approach to represent nullable data when using Rust is through wrapping optional values in `Option<T>`.

 Additional information is available for `prost` in its [official GitHub repository](https://github.com/tokio-rs/prost).